 Our proposal was based on the operational programme of a library, thus the designed shape and form of the building is a direct result of the interpretation of its function.
-There are two public centres included in our proposal, one is situated in a literary café space, the second in a lecture hall, both of them are connected via the library operational space itself.
-One of the centres was slightly shifted due to the spatial concept, resulting in the creation of a quiet and protected patio which is wrapped by the main library space filled with books, embodying a path with clear beginning and end.
-The public space areas are oriented towards the streets, forming attraction points for passers-by as potential visitors, while preventing the street level noise from coming inside the library.
+There are two public centers included in our proposal, one is situated in a literary café space, the second in a lecture hall, both of which are connected via the library operational space itself.
+One of the centers was slightly shifted due to the spatial concept, resulting in the creation of a quiet and protected patio which is wrapped by the main library space filled with books, embodying a path with clear a beginning and end.
+The public space areas are oriented towards the streets, forming attraction points for passers-by as potential visitors, while preventing street level noise from coming inside the library.
 These areas are followed by quiet pavilions with intimate reading rooms which are opened up towards introverted atria.
-The spaces within the building were designed in respect of adults, youngsters and children.
-The austere expression of the building which can be experienced outside is in contrast to the interior where the bookshelves form a functional representation of walls, while their endlessness divides the interior spaces, creating unexpected compositions full of unaffected stories.
+The spaces within the building were designed with adults, youngsters and children in mind.
+The austere expression of the building which can be experienced outside, contrasts with the interior, where the bookshelves form a functional representation of walls, while their endlessness divides the interior spaces, creating unexpected compositions full of unaffected stories.